 Valley Gail Keep

-Valley Gail Keep is an imposing fortress situated on a prominatory of rock in the middle of Stormreaver Valley.
+Valley Gail Keep (archaic spelling of 'Gale') is an imposing fortress situated on a prominatory of rock in the middle of Stormreaver Valley.
 It is surrounded by the city of Arindell, the capitol of the Alliance.
 The city and Keep were established by Eieber at the beginning of the Golden Age, to create a highly defensible seat of central power for the Alliance.

 Though the city and castle were not completed in his lifetime, his grandiose plan was eventually made real.

 Original Design and Structure

 The Stormreaver Valley is bisected by the Mourn River, which makes a loop around an impressive prominatory of solid stone.
 This high stone point, surrounded on three sides by water, was deemed a "highly defensible" position, and selected by Eieber as the location for his fortress.
 At the heart of this mountain lies a megalithic structure called The Enclave, which houses the Slayer Dragons.

 The original Keep was a primarily functional structure, with battlements and store rooms.
 It had a few grand audience chambers and meeting halls, but its main function was as a fortress.
 As time passed, the site was added on to and expanded, until the original prominatory was completely obscured.
 The Keep had morphed slowly from a fortress into a grand palace, a training ground, and a school.